 The Special Committee

 Cornell graduate students develop their own programs, including coursework and independent research, through consultation with and approval by their special committees.
 Each student forms his or her own special committee made up of faculty members that represent the student's academic interests.
 Committee members determine the courses a student must take based on the student's previous training, experience, and goals.
 They also counsel the student concerning the selection and completion of a thesis research problem and judge whether the student's knowledge, aptitude, and ability to do research are at levels commensurate with the degree being sought.
 A student may reformulate his or her committee at almost any time.

 Each committee is composed of a chairperson, chosen from the major field, and others chosen from each minor field selected by the student.
 Co-chairpersons may be selected if the student will work collaboratively in two research programs.
 Minor subjects and minor advisors are typically chosen in consultation with the committee chairperson.
 Ph.D. students must have a minimum of two minors, at least one of which must be outside of the Field of Biological and Environmental Engineering.
 M.S. students must have a minimum of one minor subject, preferably outside of the field.
 Thus, the minimum number of committee members is three for a Ph.D. and two for an M.S.
 Additional advisors, who serve as optional members, may be selected from any Field.
 Any member of the Graduate Faculty, however, may contribute to a student's progress and is available for consultation.
-Students should have their special committees in place by the end of their second semester.
+Students need to have their special committees in place by the end of their second semester.

 Independent Thesis Research